edwinyjlim/edwinyjlim.github.io/posts/NYC-311-Public-API.md

   - python
   - curl
   - json
+  - quickstart
   - data schemas

 ---

 # NYC 311 Public API Documentation

 ***A NOTE —*** New York City’s [developer documentation](https://api-portal.nyc.gov) is near unusable.
-It suffers from several typos, blank sections, and a severe lack of developer resources like   response, data schemas, and examples.
+It suffers from several typos, blank sections, and a severe lack of developer resources like example requests, data schemas, and a quickstart guide.
 So I wrote my own documentation.

 Through trial and error, I experimented with the 311 Public API enough to fill in the gaps and offer improvements.